-TAIPEI, Taiwan (AP) - Taiwanese smartphone maker HTC Corp. has settled with Apple Inc. on their outstanding patent disputes.
+TAIPEI, Taiwan (AP) – HTC Corp. and Apple Inc. have settled their outstanding patent disputes.

-In a joint statement Sunday, the two companies said they also signed a 10-year license agreement that will extend to current and future patents held by one other.
+In a joint statement Sunday, the two companies said they also signed a 10-year license agreement that will extend to current and future patents held by one another.

-Apple and HTC had battled patents over various smartphone features since March 2010, with the Cupertino-based firm accusing HTC phones that run on Google's Android software of infringing on its patents.
+Cupertino, California-based Apple and Taiwanese smartphone maker HTC had battled over the patents for various smartphone features since March 2010.
+Apple was claiming that HTC phones running Google’s Android software had infringed on patents it held.

 HTC chief executive Peter Chou says ending the litigation will allow his company to focus more on product innovation.